Plastic gauge method

 Attention:

-- The crankshaft main and connecting rod bearing shells are a high precision product.
-The main bearing caps are machined with the block to provide the required clearance in the bearing and should not be filed in order to provide an interference fit for the bushing.
+- The crankshaft main and connecting rod bearing shells are high-precision products.
+The main bearing caps are machined together with the block to provide the required bearing clearance and should not be filed to ensure the bearing installation tension.

 - Do not rotate the crankshaft with the plastic gauge installed in the bearing.

-- The clearance in the main bearing is critical.
-Excessive clearance can interfere with the crankshaft position sensor signals and cause OBD II malfunctions.
+- Main bearing clearance is a critical value.
+Excessive clearance can affect the crankshaft position sensor signals and cause OBD II diagnostic system failures.

-- Before removing the main bearing cap, remove the cap pinch bolts.
+- Before removing the main bearing cap, remove the cap tie bolts.

 2. Place a plastic gauge on the crankshaft journal.
 The length of the gauge should be equal to the width of the crankshaft journal.

-5. Using the scale printed on the gauge envelope, determine the bearing clearance across the width of the gauge at its widest point.
+5. Using the scale printed on the envelope with the gauges, determine the clearance in the bearing along the width of the gauge at its widest point.

-- If the gauge width irregularity indicates a main bearing clearance variation greater than 0.025 mm, measure the journal.
+- If the gauge width irregularity shows a main bearing clearance variation greater than 0.025 mm, measure the journal.

-- If the main bearing clearance cannot be adjusted to specifications, replace the crankshaft or cylinder block.
+- If the main bearing clearance cannot be brought within specification, replace the crankshaft or cylinder block.

 Direct measurement method

-1. Measure the outer diameter of the crankshaft journal in two places along the length of the journal and in two mutually perpendicular planes.
-To determine the gap, take the largest diameter value.
+1. Measure the outside diameter of the crankshaft journal in two places along the journal length and in two mutually perpendicular planes.
+To determine the clearance, take the largest diameter value.

-2. Install both bearing shells, tighten the cover fastening bolts to the specified torque.
+2. Install both bearing shells, tighten the cover mounting bolts to the specified torque.

-3. Measure the inner diameter of the bearing in two places along the length of the bushing and in two mutually perpendicular planes.
-To determine the gap, take the smallest diameter value.
+3. Measure the inner diameter of the bearing in two places along the length of the liner and in two mutually perpendicular planes.
+To determine the clearance, take the smallest diameter value.